Rustymattok/java-a-to-z/job4j_hibernate/README.md

 # TODO list

-This project for hibernate research and soon update to TODO LIST
+This project for hibernate research by making TODO LIST

 # How to use
 Before start application include your porperties of data in pom file